 Mt.
-Davidson is not only the highest geographic point on the world famous San Francisco skyline (the peak with the cross on top through and to the left of the Bay Bridge above and covered with snow below) and home to the Annual Easter Sunrise Service 2013, but offers an insiders view of the development of the city, California, and the westward expansion of the United States from its heart West of Twin Peaks.
+Davidson is not only the highest geographic point on the world famous San Francisco skyline (the peak with the cross on top through and to the left of the Bay Bridge above and covered with snow below) and home to the Mount Davidson Cross and the Annual Easter Sunrise Service 2014, but offers an insiders view of the development of the city, California, and the westward expansion of the United States from its heart West of Twin Peaks.

 Named to honor George Davidson, noted scientist and incorruptible Chief of the U.S. Coast and Geodetic Survey’s Pacific Operations, Mount Davidson Park provides a peaceful 38-acre oasis of public open space in the middle of the densest city in California.
 At its top is a time capsule with a transcript of the title signed by the first Mexican Governor of California, Pio Pico, granting ownership of the mountain to Don Jose de Jesus Noe, the last Mexican Alcalde (mayor) of Yerba Buena.
 Noe was only the first of many of San Francisco’s mayors who have been drawn to its highest point.
 The fourth, Cornelius Garrison, bought Noe’s rancho from John Horner in 1855.
 Adolph Sutro, the 21st Mayor, purchased 1200 acres in 1881 from the estate of Francois Pioche.